s-celles/atpack-python-parser/README.md

 # AtPack Parser

-A Python library and CLI tool for parsing ATMEL and Microchip AtPack files.
+A Python library and CLI tool for parsing AtPack files.

+## Legal Notice

+⚠️ **IMPORTANT**: This project is unofficial and not affiliated with Microchip Technology Inc. ATMEL and Microchip are registered trademarks.
+AtPack files contain proprietary data and are not distributed with this project.
+Users must obtain AtPack files from official sources and comply with all applicable licenses.

 ## Documentation